llevier/vigrid/README.md

   <ul><li>Either on NAS or standalone servers: add more disk(s) (the bigger the better) for data and others for cache (R/W speed++).
 These disks for Vigrid storage will be detected and managed by the install script.</li></ul></ul>
 <BR>

-If you want to build an infrastructure, please first install NAS launching:
+If you want to build an infrastructure <STRONG>(development version)</STRONG>, please first install NAS launching:
 <UL>
   <code>wget https://raw.githubusercontent.com/llevier/vigrid/main/install/vigrid1-nas-install.sh</code><BR>
   <code>sudo sh vigrid1-nas-install.sh</code>, then provide the user password.<BR>